Affi-Amine/tekkr-internship/README.md

 Take the existing app and add the following features:
 1. Implement the dummy chat window.
 Typed messages should be sent to the backend and handled by an LLM of your choice (out of Gemini, OpenAI, and Anthropic).
    - The user must be able to start a new chat by using the "New Chat" button.
-   - New chats should show up in the sidebar (the name doesn't matter) and must be selectable.
+   - New chats should show up in the sidebar (the names of the chats don't matter) and must be selectable.
    - When sending a message, there should be a loading indicator, then the response from the LLM should be displayed in the chat window.
 2. Implement an inline-preview for project plans.
     - When the user requests a "project plan" from the LLM, there should be an inline preview of the plan in the chat window.